 In Love??

-" It will act as a catalyst to their beliefs, Ranaji, that you don't care.
+" It will act as a catalyst to their belief, Ranaji, that you don't care.
 It's a delicate situation that should be handled calmly.
 Whoever is trying to create these issues will have to be suppressed smartly."

 " I have a plan."
 Everyone stared at Kunwar Pratap.

-" Try to walk a little Kunwaranisa."
+" Try to walk a little, Kunwaranisa."
+She was suggested.

 " I...
 I can't."
-She felt her legs were weak.
+She felt her legs were weak, and she was too scared of falling.

-" You can, the vaidji said... try please."
+" You can, the Vaidji said...
+Try, please."
+The ladies insisted.

 Jaivanta Bai had silently witnessed her son's activities, sneaking around his own room.
-She had smiled and thought of walking away, but the moment he hid from Ajabde her smile faded.
+She had smiled and thought of walking away, but the moment he hid from Ajabdeh, her smile faded.
 She decided it was time he needed a lesson on expressing himself.
 She walked up to him and slowly called his name. " Pratap."
 His eyes widened as he looked embarrassed, caught in the act by Ranima.

 "I..."
 He was still looking for a valid explanation for the awkward situation.

 " Pratap."
-Jaivanta cupped his face as he looked up. " Sometimes expressing our care in words and actions is very essential.
-It doesn't reveal your weakness anywhere, but uproots the bases of misunderstanding and makes a relationship stronger."
+Jaivanta's voice was stern as he looked up.
+"Sometimes, expressing our care in words and actions is very essential.
+It doesn't reveal your weakness, but uproots the bases of misunderstanding and makes a relationship stronger."
 He nodded as she smiled and walked away.
 What did Ranima mean?
 Should I tell her I was scared of...Losing her?
 He walked away from his room.

 " I ...
 I didn't want to worry you..."
-He said looking straight at his wife and then turning to his mother adding " Both."
+He said, looking straight at his wife and then turning to his mother, adding, "Both."

 " I will manage Ranima."
-Made Jaivanta Bai shake her head when he added " You just take care of her here."
+Made Jaivanta Bai shake her head when he added, " You just take care of her here."

 " No, I can't take care of her.
-She is your responsibility right?"
+She is your responsibility, right?"

 " Ranima?"
 He was shocked at what she said.

 " Ranima, I'm going there under disguise.
 How can she..."
+He reasoned.

 " Do you want to go?"
-The question he asked was to his bride who looked up wide-eyed and a little confused.
+The question he asked was to his bride, who looked up wide-eyed and a little confused.

-"Umm... whatever you say Kunwarsa."
+"Umm... whatever you say, Kunwarsa."
 She replied, looking away.

 " I will arrange for your departure then."
-Ranima left smiling, ignoring Kunwar Pratap's " But..
+Ranima left smiling, ignoring Kunwar Pratap's "But..
 Ranima.. listen..."

-She stared at him and back towards the door before she got up to make the bed.
+She stared at him and then back towards the door before she got up to make the bed.

 " What are you doing?"
 He frowned.